 The view of Matanzas Bay in St. Augustine’s historic district is as great as the food at Meehan's Irish Pub.
 Enjoy views of the majestic Castillo de San Marcos from the balcony while noshing on fish 'n chips, one of their signature specialties.

-A great way to discover a new favorite restaurant off the beaten path is by having a "moveable feast" with one of several local food and wine tours, including St. Augustine City Walks Food & Wine Tours, The Tasting Tours.
+A great way to discover a new favorite restaurant off the beaten path is by having a "moveable feast" with one of several local food and wine tours, including St. Augustine City Walks Food & Wine Tours, The Tasting Tours and St. Augustine Experiences.